-2019 Fostering Collaboration
+2021 Fostering Collaboration

 A Grant Opportunity

-We define collaboration as: Multiple organizations, perspectives and disciplines formed and working together in pursuit of a common goal that could not be achieved individually.
+CSHF defines collaboration as: Multiple organizations, perspectives and disciplines formed and working together in pursuit of a common goal that could not be achieved individually.
 Collaboration is bigger than partnerships; it is more than a memorandum of understanding.

-Applicants (existing collaborative groups) with the following attributes are considered more competitive:
+Collaboration applicants with the following attributes are considered more competitive:

 Even if your collaboration does not possess all of the attributes described above, it may still be a good fit for applying.
 Discuss your collaboration with CSHF staff.

 How to apply:

 The application may be found on-line.